fedeizzo/zettelkasten/icns/accessControl/xacml.md

 ---

 # XACML
 XACML stands for extensible access control markup language.
-It is used to define ABAC policies for data sharing across different organizational domains (in reality it can be used to specify more than simple policies, for example decisions and requests).
+It is used to define [[abac]] policies for data sharing across different organizational domains (in reality it can be used to specify more than simple policies, for example decisions and requests).

 The main components are: